babel-utils/babel-plugin-tester/README.md

           return 'Hello ' + person + '!';
         }
       `,
-      // This will take a Jest snapshot.
-The snapshot will have both the source
+      // This will take a Jest snapshot, overwriting the default/global
-      // code and the transformed version to make the snapshot file easier to
+      // settings (set above).
+The snapshot will contain both source code and
-      // understand
+      // the transformed output, making the snapshot file easier to understand
       snapshot: true
     },
     {